What We Do

-Physiotherapists work within an Allied Health team consisting of Dietetics and Nutrition, Psychology, Speech Pathology, Occupational Therapy, Social Work, Clinical Measurements, Pharmacy and Medical Imaging.
-This team works closely with medical officers, nursing and other support staff to optimise patient recovery and well-being.
+Physiotherapists work within an Allied Health Services Directorate at Cairns Hospital.
+This team works closely with medical officers, nursing , other allied health , support and administration staff to optimise patient recovery and well-being.

 Physiotherapists at Cairns Hospital (CH) provide care for both inpatients and outpatients across the areas of:

-Physiotherapists work with patients post trauma, surgery and elective surgery to regain function, enhance mobility and provide exercises to strengthen and increase range of motion to maximise recovery.
+Specialises in the treatment of patients who are admitted to hospital due to a traumatic accident / incident or those undergoing planned surgery (elective).
+Providing a holistic approach to regain function, enhance mobility and provide exercises to strengthen and increase range of motion to maximise recovery.

 Physiotherapists work with respiratory conditions, and assist a wide variety of people to improve their mobility and function post-illness.